 The Haruka Express

-The Haruka Express departs from Kansai Airport every 30 minutes and stops at Tennoji and Shin-Osaka stations.
+The Haruka Express departs from Kansai Airport every 30 minutes and stops at Tennoji, Osaka and Shin-Osaka stations.
 It is the fastest way to make the journey.
-Travelers can use their JR Pass to ride the Haruka Express or tickets cost either 2000 yen for Tennoji or 3000 yen for Shin-Osaka (for passengers without the pass).
+Travelers can use their JR Pass to ride the Haruka Express or tickets cost between 2000 and 4000 yen for passengers without the pass), depending on the destination station.
 Reserved and non-reserved seats are available.

 If you’re lucky, you might be able to catch the Hello Kitty!
 Haruka!